nisheshacharya/e-commerce-website/report.md

 - Today:
   work on orders component,
 - Block:

   - could not work properly due to fever.
-It's improving though.
+It's improving tho
   - cart count does not render automatically upon adding or removing from cart.
   - still having problem with router.

+  ## 12/05/2023

+- Yesterday:

+  - tried to fix router, did not work.
+  - alert message when login password/email is wrong.
+  - Started working on checkout.

+- Today:
+  work on orders component, checkout component, reviews and profile.

+- Block:
+  -